calumgrant/logical/docs/worklist.md

   - Implement a "WriteConcurrent" execution node.

 Changes to make:
 1. Each table is threadsafe.
 What this means: Concurrent writes are possible and are safe.
 Use atomic counters in the execution unit.
-Reads are also threadsafe
+Reads are also threadsafe, and can overlap with writes.
+(May need to copy row data to avoid vector moving on write).
 2. The persist memory allocator is threadsafe.
 Use atomic lists for the memory pool.
 Use atomic counters.
-3.
+3. Each row executes in a `MicroThread`, containing:
+   - The row data
+   - A linked list of "available threads" - atomic of course.
+   - A function to call to process the thread.
+   - A status: Ready, Running, Complete.
+4. Threading options: -t1, -t -t0 (infinite), -tn.
+Default for -O0 is -t1, and -
+5. The first join/read of an evaluation:
+   - Keeps a vector of parallel stack frames as single array
+   - Keeps a vector of MicroThreads
+   - OnRow: Performs the query, returning a list of rows.
+Dispatch the first n results as threads.
+Each thread: runs the next function, then when the function returns, gets the next row in the list.
+Keeps a "count" of active threads, and when the count goes to 0, OnRow can return.

 Implement a special thread pool: